aganesan94/ckad/Chapter-1-Basics/README.md

   * kind is correctly defined
 * Whenever a replica set is edited, delete the pods so it picks up the new definition.
+* Check if it has the right image

 #### Commands
 ```shell